 Cane toad tadpoles cluster around a toad-poison bait in the lab.
 Photo by Michael Crossland.

 So the chemical we need to bait our traps is cheap and easy to obtain in any area where cane toads are common – it occurs in the toad’s own poisons.
 We can simply squeeze the shoulder (parotoid) glands of dead toads (after they’ve thawed out from their time in the freezer), and use that secretion as the bait.

-baited with toad poison caught tens of thousands of toad tadpoles within a few days!
+baited with toad poison caught tens of thousands of toad tadpoles within a few

 Unfortunately, we don't recommend the method to members of the general public because the toad’s poison is very dangerous to humans as well as many native species (and pet dogs,etc.) so collecting it must be done very carefully.